EriWinckler/BrazilBoutique/README.md

 10/06/2020: Added support for Netlify in order to deploy the webpage and show the customer the preview.
 Also decided to drop the Modal idea as per customer request.

+10/07/2020: Started to work on React Redux and Node.js backend.

 What needs to be done: <br />
     - Navigation bar for categories on left side of page. <br />
     - Create model for pages when costumer whats to check the details of the products.<br />